AtharvaW195/hacknc_Leaklens/ARCHITECTURE.md

 1. **CLI Mode**: Command-line interface for analyzing text from stdin or `--text` flag
 2. **HTTP Server Mode**: REST API server for programmatic access

+**Current Status**: All features are fully implemented and tested.
+See [FEATURES.md](FEATURES.md) for the complete list of working features.

 ## Architecture Diagram

 ```mermaid